kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ];
 ```

-Since I had disabled the auto-injection, here is how I handled my favicon:
+But since I had disabled the auto-injection, here is how I handle my favicon:

 1. Go to https://realfavicongenerator.net/